Hannah Hart: 2014–present: Further work

 In August 2014, Hart released her first parody self-help book, a companion volume to My Drunk Kitchen.
 The book was titled My Drunk Kitchen: A Guide to Eating, Drinking, and Going with Your Gut.
-Hart described it as "self-help parody-meets-drunk cooking".
 The cookbook entered the New York Times bestsellers list at No. 6 in the "Advice, How-To & Miscellaneous" category, and stayed on it for two more weeks in August 2014.
 Publishers Weekly recognized the book as rising to No. 3 on their hardcover nonfiction list, opining that the book was not so much a cookbook as a pep talk for friends, a self-help book.
 Author John Green wrote the foreword, saying, "I defy anyone to read this surprisingly useful book and not come away from it madly in love with [Hart]."

 Hart wrote a memoir titled Buffering: Unshared Tales of a Life Fully Loaded.
 The book was released through HarperCollins Publishing on October 18, 2016.
 It debuted at #4 on the New York Times Best Sellers list in the print hardcover category.

-On February 26, 2015, it was announced via various media outlets that Hart will co-star with Grace Helbig in a reboot of the 1970s Sid and Marty Krofft live action science fiction children's television series Electra Woman and Dyna Girl.
+On February 26, 2015, it was announced via various media outlets that Hart would co-star with Grace Helbig in a reboot of the 1970s Sid and Marty Krofft live-action science fiction children's television series Electra Woman and Dyna Girl.

 Hart voices the part of Temp bot in the animated web series Bee and PuppyCat in the episode "Farmer" which aired November 6, 2014.

 On October 28, 2015, Hart announced that she, along with Grace Helbig and Mamrie Hart, were making a movie that is being produced by Lions Gate Entertainment.
-The movie is called Dirty 30, and is about a house party gone wrong.
+The movie is called Dirty 30 and is about a house party gone wrong.
 The movie was released on September 23, 2016.
-The LA Times writer Katie Walsh writes "In Dirty 30, Grace Helbig, Hannah Hart and Mamrie Hart showcase their rapid-fire, quippy personalities."
+The LA Times writer Katie Walsh writes, "In Dirty 30, Grace Helbig, Hannah Hart, and Mamrie Hart showcase their rapid-fire, quippy personalities."
 She leads up to a first look deal with Lionsgate.

 In June 2016, Hart was a guest judge for Season 12 of Food Network Star.
-Her television series I Hart Food premiered August 14, 2017.
-Six shows featured Hannah tasting food in New Mexico, North Carolina, Maine, Oregon, Minnesota and Montana.
+Her television series, I Hart Food, premiered on August 14, 2017.
+Six shows featured Hannah tasting food in New Mexico, North Carolina, Maine, Oregon, Minnesota, and Montana.

 In April 2019, it was announced that Hart would be hosting a new show with Ellen Digital Network, A Decent Proposal.
-The show airs on Ellen DeGeneres' EllenTube platform, as well as on the 'TheEllenShow' YouTube channel.
+The show airs on Ellen DeGeneres' EllenTube platform as well as on the 'TheEllenShow' YouTube channel.

 In October 2019, Hart began a BuzzFeed Tasty video series called Edible History.
 Videos are uploaded weekly, in which Hart investigates and recreates ancient foods that are the basis of today's.
 Hart has recreated such recipes as the precursors of lasagna, croissants, burgers, and wonton soup.

 Hart began streaming on Twitch in 2021, naming her channel "thishartomine".